StancuFlorin/Mac-Keyboard-on-Windows/README.md

 - **Command + Space** to quickly open the Cortana search menu (Win + S)
 - **Control + Command + Q** lock the system (Win + L)
 - **Command + Shift + 4** and **Command + Shift + 3** to quickly take print screens (these keys are directly mapped in [LightShot](https://app.prntscr.com) app)
+- that's all for now

+MacOS Keyboard Shortcuts:
 - **Control + Space** change the input language (the key is mapped directly in [Mac Settings](https://raw.githubusercontent.com/StancuFlorin/Mac-Keyboard-on-Windows/master/pics/Change%20Language.png) -> Keyboard -> Shortcuts -> Input Sources) to match the default one from Windows (Win + Space)
-- that's all for now

 ## Settings